-And funny enough, the rule is avoid it in the first place.
+Funny enough, the rule is to avoid it in the first place.

-Well, it seems simple, but here’s what they mean by that.
-There are two simple rules for everyone no matter what your skill level, that can help you avoid this scenario and that is speed and vision.
+Sure, it seems simple, but here’s what I mean by that.
+There are two simple rules for everyone no matter what your skill level, that can help you avoid this scenario.
+The two rules are speed and vision.

-So, speed is very important when you’re coming into the curve and the rule of thumb there is slow in, fast out.
-So, it talks about pace, and you want to go at a pace coming into the curve where you are fully under control of your motorcycle and more importantly are able to avoid something that you see on the road.
+Speed is very important when you’re coming onto the curve, and the rule of thumb there is slow in, fast out.
+This refers to pace, and how you want to go at a pace coming into the curve where you are fully under control of your motorcycle, and more importantly are able to avoid something that you see on the road.

-If you’re going too fast, obviously you’re not going to have enough time to do a defensive maneuver to avoid that object in the roadway.
+If you’re going too fast, obviously you’re not going to have enough time to use any defensive maneuvers to avoid any objects in the roadway.

 Number two dovetails into that first rule, which is you need to increase your vision as much as possible.

-So, those are the simple, no matter what your skill level, tricks to try to avoid this type of incident.
+No matter what your skill level, use these tricks to try to avoid this type of incident.

-And what you’re doing here is you are coming into the curve, and it’s recommending that you break all the way to the apex of the curve using your front break, alright?
+What this entails is when you’re coming into the curve, that you break all the way to the apex of the curve using your front brake.

-And then what they want you to do is use that front brake as you’re going in the apex.
-As you come to the apex of the curve, you are then swapping brake for throttle and again, lining up with that initial rule of thumb is that slow in, fast out of the curve.
+Next, you use that front brake as you’re going in the apex.
+As you come to the apex of the curve, you are then swapping brake for throttle and using that initial rule of thumb which is slow in, fast out of the curve.

 Now, the theory here is when you’re applying the brake, your front tire will expand.
-It gives your tire more tread if it does hit this gravel to consume it and not lose control of the bike, and again it’s one of the more advanced skills you want to practice this a little bit.
+It gives your tire more tread, if it does hit this gravel, to consume it and not lose control of the bike.
+Again, it’s one of the more advanced skills, and you want to practice this a little bit.

-Another one and it’s a very controversial one used by police in their training overseas, and it’s obviously a rule violation of the roads here in America, but to the extent, you can do this safely, it may help.
+Another tip, which is a very controversial one that is used by police in their training overseas, and it’s obviously a rule violation of the roads here in America, but to the extent, you can do this safely.

-So, if that means going into the opposite lane of travel.
+This means that you’re going into the opposite lane of travel.
 So, you are as wide as possible as you’re coming into that curve the better.

-Now, obviously you need to make sure if you’re doing this no one else is around, you don’t want any officers around that could sight you into oncoming traffic.
+Now, you need to make sure if you’re doing this, no one else is around, and you don’t want any officers around that could see you into oncoming traffic.

-Please be very, very careful, but police officers are trained how to do this so it must be effective, but you still have to be careful.
+Police officers are trained on how to do this, so it must be effective, but you still have to be careful.

 So again, I hope these will help you, give you a little bit of a quick refresher as you’re entering turns.

-I know a lot of folks love going on Dragon’s Tail that has all those winding curves and everything.
-This is great advice for using on Dragon’s Trail.
+I know a lot of folks love going on Dragon’s Tail because of all those winding curves, so this is great advice for riding on Dragon’s Trail.